weefbellington/screenplay/README.md

 ###2.
 Sample Code

 The easiest way to get a feel for Screenplay is to dive into the code.
-Two sample projects are available:

-1. The [simple sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple) is the recommended place to start.
+The [simple sample project](https://github.com/weefbellington/screenplay/tree/master/sample-simple) is the recommended place to start.
 Here you will find a minimally complex Screenplay application which showcases some of its features.
-2. The [Dagger 2 sample project](https://github.com/weefbellington/screenplay/tree/master/sample-dagger2) is the same application with a DI-oriented structure, if dependency injecton is your cup of tea.

 ###3.
 Stages, Components and Transitions